 The lap that riders complete before returning to their positions on the starting grid ready for the actual start of the race.

-Riders permitted to take part in a specific championship race meeting.
+Rider permitted to take part in a specific championship race meeting.
 Each Event host Federation may nominate 4 wildcard entries for WSBK and WSS and 2 entries for the STK classes.
 DWO can nominate further “one event” riders.